adonegan/milestone4-mycomicjumble/README.md

 ## Credits

-- The text for the glossary page, in the Grades and Conditions sections, was copied from mycomicshop.com/help/grading <https://www.mycomicshop.com/help/grading> and modifed by me.
+- The text for the glossary page, in the Grades and Conditions sections, was copied from [My Comic Shop](https://www.mycomicshop.com/help/grading) and modifed by me.

-- The comic cover images were sourced on Marvels official website <marvel.com>, and Boom!
-Studio's official website <www.boom-studios.com>.
+- Comic cover images were sourced from: [Marvel](marvel.com)'s official website, [BOOM!
+Studio](www.boom-studios.com)'s official website, and [DC](https://www.dccomics.com/)'s website.
+Additional images and information were sourced from [Fandom](https://www.fandom.com/).

-- The text beside comics on each details page was copied from marvel.com (for all Marvel comics), from Boom!
-Studios and buffy.fandom.com/wiki (for Buffy and Angel comics).
+- The text for comics on each details page was copied aned edited from official publisher websites, as linked above, and Fandom.

-- Text on the Privacy Policy page was generated from <https://www.privacypolicygenerator.info/>.
-Likewise, text on the Terms & Conditions page is from <https://www.termsandconditionsgenerator.com/>.
+- Text on the [Privacy Policy](https://www.privacypolicygenerator.info/) page was generated from.
+Likewise, text on the [Terms & Conditions](https://www.termsandconditionsgenerator.com/) page is from.